yinchanted/mockup-comments/README.md

 ## Sign In:
 :seven:/:two::three:
 - [x] looks good
+- [ ] can we remove links in the header?

 :seven:/:two::four:
-- [ ] i think it looks cleaner to leave out "Get quick access to your..."
+- [x] i think it looks cleaner to leave out "Get quick access to your..."
-- [ ] can you create wireframe for "forget my password" page?
+- [x] can you create wireframe for "forget my password" page?

+## Forgot password:
+:seven:/:two::five:
+- [x] looks good for success which redirects to Sign in page, and error when email not found

 ## Create account:
 :seven:/:two::three:
 - [x] Can we move "Are you a swift.com user?"" to the top of the box right below "Create account"?

-:seven:/:two::three:
+:seven:/:two::four:
 - [x] looks good

+:seven:/:two::five:
+- [ ] i like the field check for "gmail" etc, can we also check for "swift.com"? and prompt them to directly sign in?

 ## My Apps:
 :seven:/:two::three: